Contrary to popular belief, heartburn is not caused by too much stomach acid but in fact too little.

 How to Test for Low Stomach Acid

-On an empty stomach, take a teaspoon of apple cider vinegar diluted in a small amount of water.
+On an empty stomach, take a teaspoon of apple cider vinegar diluted in water.

 - If you feel an immediate strong burning sensation, your stomach acid is high.
 To help reverse the burning sensation, mix some baking soda into a glass of water and drink it.
 The alkalinity of the baking soda will help neutralize the acid.